aileftech/snap-admin/README.md

 ## Installation

-1. The code is not yet distributed on Maven, so for now you need to install manually.
-Clone the Github repo and execute `mvn install -DskipTests`  in the project's directory.
-Then, include the dependency in your `pom.xml`:
+1. Spring Boot Database Admin is distributed on Maven.
+For the latest stable release you can simply include the following snippet in your `pom.xml` file:

 ```
 <dependency>
 	<groupId>tech.ailef</groupId>
 	<artifactId>spring-boot-db-admin</artifactId>
-	<version>0.0.4</version> <!-- Make sure to put the correct version here -->
+	<version>0.1.2</version>
 </dependency>
 ```